darkpynix-web/Recipe-page/README.md

-# Frontend Mentor - Social links profile solution
+# Frontend Mentor - Recipe page

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/httpswwwfrontendmentoriochallengesrecipepagekitsr8qqkmsoluti-0YxwmdSPdg).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents